-- Daily interaction with music, art and dance/movement therapists, physicians, neuroscientists, psychologists, and other health professionals as teachers and supervisors;
+- Daily interaction with music, art and dance/movement therapists, psychologists, neuroscientists, physicians and other health professionals as teachers and supervisors.

-- Clinical applications of vocal and instrumental improvisation, composition, ensemble, and imagery approaches within music psychotherapy and counseling, medical music therapy and developmentally-focused treatment models;
+- Clinical applications of instrumental and vocal improvisation, composition, re-creative and imagery methods within music psychotherapy and counseling, medical music therapy and developmentally-focused treatment models.

 What makes the Drexel Music Therapy and Counseling program unique?

-- Strong emphasis on multicultural perspectives and social justice.
+- A strong emphasis on multicultural perspectives and social justice.

 The College of Nursing and Health Professions has a compliance process that may be required for every student.
 Some of these steps may take significant time to complete.
 Please plan accordingly.